The recent past has, more than ever, shown the need for the world to come together to jointly respond to ongoing and looming crises.

 Partnership is a core value of the cluster.
-As highlighted in the 2016-2021 Strategy, the Logistics Cluster is built on partnership, and as such it strives to involve a diverse and representative group of humanitarian actors, on the global, regional and local levels, that steers its strategic direction, allowing true involvement and ownership by partner organisations.
+As re-affirmed by the new 2022 – 2026 Strategy, the Logistics Cluster is built on partnership, and as such it strives to involve a diverse and representative group of humanitarian actors, on the global, regional and local levels, that steers its strategic direction, allowing true involvement and ownership by partner organisations.

 ESTRATEGIA & PLAN DE TRABAJO